Pinsplash/EggWebs/README.md

 # EggWebs
-EggWebs is a program that finds breeding chains targeting a specified move and Pokemon that meet conditions you set.
+EggWebs is a program that finds breeding chains that meet conditions you set.

 EggWebs currently only works for Generation 4 and has only been tested in HGSS scenarios.